ComposableFi/composable/docs/docs/user-guides/how-to-provide-liquidity.md

-# How to LP on Pablo
+# How to stake your LP tokens on Pablo

 Providing liquidity on a decentralized exchange (DEX) like Pablo can be a way to earn passive income by providing assets to liquidity pools.
 Here is a guide on how to provide liquidity on the Pablo DEX.

 :::info

-The following pools are live on [Pablo](https://app.pablo.finance/provide-liquidity/):
+The following pools are live on [Pablo](https://app.pablo.finance/provide-liquidity/) and currently offering LP staking rewards:

 - KSM/USDT
 - PICA/USDT